MartonHorvath98/BeltingLab/Projects/neo-surfaceome/nextflow/README.md

 - **featureCounts** – module parses results generated by featureCounts, visualizes the reads mapped to genes, exons, promoter, gene bodies, genomic bins, chromosomal locations or other features.
 The filenames must end in *'.summary'* to be discovered.

 Whilst MultiQC is typically used as a final reporting step in an analysis, it can also be used as an intermediate in your analysis, as these files essentially standardize the outputs from a lot of different tools and make them useful for downstream analysis.
 We will do that as well, going one step further with the TidyMultiqc package.
 The TidyMultiqc package provides the means to convert the multiqc_data.json file into a tidy data frame for downstream analysis in R.

+[!IMPORTANT]
+>***When logging in, all users join the login node first.
+It is IMPORTANT, although not compulsory on BIANCA, to move onto a computing node (using either an interactive session or an sbatch script) to perform calculations.
+However, memory intensive processes will be down prioritized to not block access for others (and might never be finished).***